Morocco Government

 Party of Development Reform or PRD [Abderrahmane EL KOHEN]

-Party of Justice and Development or PJD [Abdelillah BENKIRANE]
+Party of Justice and Development or PJD [Abdelilah BENKIRANE]

-Party of Liberty and Social Justice [Miloud MOUSSAOUI]
+Party of Liberty and Social Justice or PLJS [Miloud MOUSSAOUI]

-Progress and Socialism Party or PPS [Nabil BENABDELLAH]
+Party of Progress and Socialism or PPS [Nabil BENABDELLAH]

 Renaissance Party [Said EL GHENNIOUI]